-Figure 4.2 Two important transitions of the Hydrogen atom.
-The 21-cm transition of hydrogen is between the two hyperfine states of the ground energy level (principal quantum number n=1).
+Figure 4.3 Two important transitions of the Hydrogen atom.
+The 21-cm transition of hydrogen is between the two hyperfine states of the ground energy level (principal quantum number n = 1).
 In the higher energy state, the spin of the electron (e) is aligned with that of the proton (p), and in the lower energy state the two are anti-aligned.
 A spin flip of the electron results in the emission of a photon with a wavelength of 21-cm (or a frequency of 1420 MHz).
-The second transition is between the n=2 and the n=1 levels, resulting in the emission of a Lyman- $\alpha$ photon of wavelength $\lambda{\alpha} = 1.216 \times 10^{-5}$ cm (or a frequency of $2.468 \times 10^{15}$ Hz).
+The second transition is between the n = 2 and the n = 1 levels, resulting in the emission of a Lyman- $\alpha$ photon of wavelength $\lambda{\alpha} = 1.216 \times 10^{-5}$ cm (or a frequency of 2.468 $\times 10^{15}$ Hz).

-shorter than the typical time it takes to excite them in the rarefied environments of the Universe, hydrogen is nearly always found to be in its ground state (lowest energy level) with n = 1.
-This implies that the transitions we should focus on are those that involve the n=1 state.
-Below we describe two such transitions, both depicted in Figure 4.2.
+Since the lifetime of energy levels with principal quantum number n > 1 is far shorter than the typical time it takes to excite them in the rarefied environments of the Universe, hydrogen is nearly always found to be in its ground state (lowest energy level) with n = 1.
+This implies that the transitions we should focus on are those that involve the n = 1 state.
+In this book, we will describe two such transitions in detail, both depicted in Figure 4.3 (see also chapters 11 and 12).

-The most widely discussed transition of hydrogen in cosmology is the Lyman- $\alpha$ spectral line, in which an electron moves between the n=1 and n=2 electronic states and which was discovered experimentally in 1905 by Harvard physicist Theodore Lyman.
+The most widely discussed transition of hydrogen in cosmology is the Lyman- $\alpha$ spectral line, in which an electron moves between the n = 1 and n = 2 electronic states and which was discovered experimentally in 1905 by Harvard physicist Theodore Lyman.
 This line has been traditionally used to probe the ionization state of the IGM in the spectra of quasars, galaxies, and gamma-ray bursts.
 Back in 1965, Peter Scheuer and, independently, Jim Gunn and Bruce Peterson realized that the cross-section for Lyman- $\alpha$ absorption is so large that the IGM should be opaque to it even if its neutral fraction is as small as $\sim 10^{-5}$ .

-Imagine a photon emitted at a wavelength $\lambda < \lambda{\alpha}$ , where $\lambda{\alpha} = 1216 \text{ Å}$ is the wavelength of the Lyman- $\alpha$ transition.
+Imagine a photon emitted at a wavelength $\lambda < \lambda{\alpha}$ , where $\lambda{\alpha} = 1216$ Å is the wavelength of the Lyman- $\alpha$ transition.
 As the photon travels through the IGM, it redshifts along with the expanding Universe.
-Eventually, its wavelength stretches near the Lyman- $\alpha$ resonance, where it can be absorbed by a hydrogen atom and reemitted in a different direction.
+Eventually, its wavelength stretches near the Lyman- $\alpha$ resonance, where it can be absorbed by a hydrogen atom and re-emitted in a different direction.
 We therefore compute the optical depth intercepted by the photon by integrating all the way across the resonance line.
-We will let $\lambda{\rm obs}$ $(\nu{\rm obs})$ be the observed wavelength (frequency).
+We will let $\lambda{obs}$ ( $\nu{obs}$ ) be the observed wavelength (frequency).